ignatiusmb/mauss.dev/content/reviews/anime/shigatsu-wa-kimi-no-uso.md

 ## Verdict

 Your Lie in April was certainly that kind of show where you knew what's going to happen in the end, yet you'll still be "surprised" by it.
+It's that type of slice of life, drama anime  you'll most likely just enjoy watching or re-watching.

 The title itself makes me think about it constantly throughout the series, trying to figure out who's perspective is "Your Lie" coming from and what lie is about.
 I highly suggest you **don't go wiki surfing and just watch it** till the end as is.
 I always felt like that's the best approach to watch a series, the journey and experience of growing with the characters is worthwhile by itself.

-The final verdict from me is... **Highly recommended**!
-Definitely watch it if you have the time.
-At least give the first 2 episodes a chance to fully understand what you're missing out.

-A fair and final warning from me, this definitely lands a spot on my top 10 saddest anime.
+The final verdict from me is of course, highly recommended!
+You can watch it anytime you'd like, but by the time you're done, you'll probably want to re-watch it around April.

 ## $SPOILERS